gsingh704/gsingh704/README.md

 ### Hi there 👋

 My name is Gurjant Singh.
 I'm a web developer with exceptional problem-solving skills.
 I thrive on tackling challenges and am constantly seeking new opportunities for learning.
-Currently working  as a Junior SAP Developer.
+Currently working  as a SAP Developer.